 There are special rules for CGT purposes that apply to individuals who are normally resident in the UK, but are temporarily resident outside the UK.
 We look at these on the remainder of this page.

 Broadly the rules apply where you were resident in the UK, you left the UK and became non-UK resident and then returned to the UK within 5 years.
 If these rules apply you are called a ‘temporary non-resident’.

 An individual’s residence for these purposes is determined by the rules within the Statutory Residency Test for periods from 6 April 2013.

 What do the special rules mean?

-If you are a temporary non-resident, then in the year of your return to the UK any gains or losses realised during your period of non-residence become chargeable to Capital Gains Tax in the year of return.
+If you are a temporary non-resident, then in the year of your return to the UK any gains or losses realised during your period of non-residence (including in an overseas part of a split year), become chargeable to capital gains tax in the year of return.
+These are anti-avoidance rules to prevent people from leaving the UK to dispose of an asset just to avoid capital gains tax.
 You may be able to get some relief if you have paid foreign taxes on these gains.
 Normally no tax charge arises if the asset that was sold during the period of temporary non-residence was acquired during that same period.

 Do these rules also apply to the sale of my home in the UK?

 Yes, they can also apply to that.
 There are complex rules applying to the sale of your home in the UK and you should read the page Capital gains tax on the sale of your home.